How can I clone a recipe?

 3. You will not be redirected to the other library, but you will get a confirmation.

-Remember that all the filled-in info of the recipe is cloned, so if you need to change data like the outlets to which the recipe is linked, or the price of the dish, be sure to change this.
+Remember that all the filled-in info of the recipe is cloned, so if you need to change data like the price of the dish or any data, be sure to change this.

 For stockable recipes, the packages you created are also copied.